 Transurethral Resection of Prostate (TURP)

 - bloody urine.
 This can last 2 to 3 weeks.
-Many patients may also experience frequent urination, urgency and incontinence but this usually subsides by 1 to 3 months.
+Many patients may also experience frequent urination, urgency but this usually subsides by 1 to 3 months

 - dry ejaculation.
 This is inevitable because the bladder neck is cut open during TURP and the semen goes into the bladder during ejaculation.
-The semen will be pass out together with the urine and is not harmful whilst it is in the bladder.
+The semen will pass out together with the urine and is not harmful while it is in the bladder

 - re-bleeding (secondary haemorrhage).
 This happens in 3% of patients and occurs between the 7th to 10th day after TURP.
 It is due to urine infection or re-opening of a blood vessel.
 If the bleeding is heavy, clot retention can occur.
-A catheter needs to be re-inserted to help evacuate the blood clots.
-Rarely, one may be brought back to the operating theatre to seal the bleeding vessels.
+A catheter needs to be re-inserted to evacuate the blood clots.
+Rarely, the patient may need to be brought back to the operating theatre to seal the bleeding vessels

 - infection.
-This can still occur despite antibiotics because the prostate may harbor bacteria which subsequently gets released during the surgery.
-The bacteria can infect the bladder or even travel down to the testis to cause a painful scrotal swelling.
+This can still occur despite antibiotics because the prostate may harbour bacteria which are released during the resection.
+The bacteria infects the bladder and can even travel down to the testis to cause a painful scrotal swelling

 - no blood transfusion ( < 1% rate )

 - low UTI rate ( < 5% occurrence )

 - no re-admission for secondary bleeding ( < 3% rate )

 - no stress incontinence ( < 1% risk )